anooruddh/devops/SREreadme.md

 Maintaining the balance between operations and development work is a key component of SRE.

 SRE is different because it relies on site reliability engineers within the development team who also have an operations background to remove communication and workflow problems.

+The site reliability engineer role itself combines the skillset of dev teams and operations teams by requiring an ov erlap in responsibilities.